 When Should You Schedule An Exit Interview?

 The best time for an exit interview is during the employee’s last few days at the company.
 Now that notice has already been given, and with a new role potentially coming up, you will have the best chance for a reasonable, reflective, and objective discussion.
-Any job reference should already have been written by this point, so the employee does not have to worry about the impact on their evaluation.
+This should also occur after a job reference has been given, so as to avoid potentially-biased answers.

 Where Should An Employee Exit Interview Occur?

-Meet on neutral ground.
-For example, in a separate meeting room.
+An exit interview should occur on ‘neutral ground,’ like in a separate meeting room.
 A one-on-one conversation with a colleague from the HR department should create a good atmosphere in which the employee can open up without feeling like they are being ‘interrogated.’
-Use an exit interview questionnaire to guide the discussion so that you can be sure to cover all the topics that you feel are relevant.
+Use a questionnaire to guide the discussion so that you can be sure to cover all the topics that you feel are relevant.
 Take notes on the employee’s answers.

-Should An Employee Fill Out An Exit Interview Questionnaire Themselves?
+Should An Employee Fill Out A Questionnaire Themselves?

 Do your best to explore the employee’s thoughts and motivations.
 Then, ask them appropriate supplementary questions.
 However, don’t push them too far or exert undue pressure.
 If an employee doesn’t want to comment on a topic, respect that right.
 Follow the general rule for feedback sessions and do not comment on or judge the statements they make.

 As is the case with everything in life, there are some common mistakes that we need to avoid during an exit interview.
 For the most part, this is to avoid turning this productive session into a box-ticking exercise.

 Here are some of the most common mistakes: